 Small business owners are no strangers to cash flow issues.
 You dream of growing and expanding your company, but unfortunately, the lack of working capital holds you back.
 For many companies relying on invoices, waiting for months before collecting the revenue that is owed to you, is a common occurrence.
 This could mean you won’t have enough cash on hand to begin the next project.
 When this happens, you might want to consider purchase order financing, or invoice factoring.

-Both purchase order (PO) financing and invoice factoring can be used to help businesses that struggle with cash flow.
+Both purchase order (PO) financing and invoice factoring can be used to obtain cash in times of a cash crunch.
+Businesses struggling with cash flow can use the cash to cover the gaps and improve their financial health.
 While these financing options have a lot in common, they differ in a number of ways.
 Here’s how:

 Purchase Order Financing vs. Invoice Factoring

 At a glance, PO financing and invoice factoring may seem similar because they’re both financing options for businesses with invoice payments.
 However, there’s a difference between the two.

 Invoice factoring allows business owners to sell pending invoices to a factoring company at a discounted price.
 The factoring company usually gives 80% to 90% of the total invoice value upfront.
 Once your customers pay their invoices in full, the factoring company will give you the remaining balance minus a small transaction fee.
 Remember that it’s not your credit score that matters, but your customers’.
 With that, you should make sure that they have a good credit standing.
 Otherwise, it will be hard to find a factor to purchase your invoices.